Highway 7 (Israel)

-Highway 7 is a highway in the South District of Israel from Ashdod to Yesodot.
+Highway 7 is a highway in the South District of Israel from Ashdod to Yad Binyamin.
 It connects the Port of Ashdod with the Trans-Israel Highway (Highway 6).

 Upgrade

 The road was rebuilt to include additional lanes and interchanges to create a continuous controlled-access highway between Ashdod Interchange with Highway 4 in the west and Highway 3 in the east.
 Upon completion in August 2014, the section previously numbered Highway 41 between Highway 4 and Highway 40 was renumbered "7".